ccbogel/QualCoder/README.md

 ### Debian/Ubuntu Linux

+Warning.
+If you use the Anaconda python distribution platform this may be incompatible with the pip installation instructions below.

 1. Install  modules from the command line

 `sudo apt install python3-pip python3-lxml python3-ply python3-six python3-pdfminer python3-chardet python3-pyqt5 python3-pillow`